 Why Trust GearLab

-Maggie Nichols and her extended team of outdoor bathers get outside a lot and get dirty in the process.
 As a seasoned and committed nature explorer, Maggie has guided paddling and backpacking trips in the backcountry for over 15 years.
 Aside from guiding, she explores Caribbean islands, kayaks crystal blue lakes, and meanders along alpine trails.
 She has spent extended periods living entirely outdoors and knows how nice it is to get cleaned up in these conditions.
 With this wealth of experience to draw from, she understands what makes a great outdoor shower.
 Maggie has been testing all kinds of gear for GearLab since 2017.

 Analysis and Test Results

 Over the course of several summers, we got dirty and then got clean repeatedly.
-We spent months recreating, playing, and existing outside and spent more time cleaning up in the great outdoors than we would have dreamed.
+We spent months recreating, playing, and existing outside, and spent more time cleaning up in the great outdoors than we would have dreamed.
 We cleaned dirty kayak bottoms, bathed dogs, and rinsed grubby feet.
-We set up a shower station for multiple weekends of trail work crews in the Sierra Nevada Mountains.
+We set up a shower station for multiple weekends of trail work days in the Sierra Nevada Mountains.
 We lived outside for weeks on end with only these showers to keep us keep clean enough to blend in with all the folks with indoor plumbing.
 We tested everything about these showers and collected what we learned to compare each one to the others across five different metrics for a complete picture of what each is best suited for.

 Each metric uses a myriad of tests, collective experiences, and a wide variety of user feedback to influence our evaluation.
-For example, the comfort metric is comprised of the performance of each shower in regards to pressure and ease of use while also combining feedback from users of many sizes and for different use cases.
+For example, the comfort metric is comprised of the performance of each shower in regards to pressure and ease of use, while also combining feedback from users of many sizes and for different use cases.

 What's the Best Value?